Mat3814/ID2223_Lab2/README.md

 **Model Architecture**

-We used T5 Small, a compact version of the T5 model, which is ideal for translation tasks as it treats them as text-to-text problems.
+We used **T5 Small**, a compact version of the T5 model, which is ideal for translation tasks as it treats them as text-to-text problems.
 Its smaller size enables faster inference on CPUs while maintaining good translation quality, making it efficient for resource-limited environments.

 **Data Approach**

-We began with the Opus Book dataset and expanded to the Europarl dataset for English-French translation.
+We began with the **Opus Book** dataset and expanded to the **Europarl** dataset for English-French translation.
 The combination of these datasets provides a diverse range of sentence structures and vocabulary, improving the model's ability to generalize and perform better in real-world translation tasks.

 ## Results

+BLEU score : The BLEU score is a metric used to evaluate the quality of machine-generated translations

 ![alt text](https://github.com/Mat3814/ID2223_Lab2/blob/main/Task2/Metrics/Bleu_score.png)

+From 24K rows of training we started switching from opus book to europarl, here we saw clear improvements on the score